Guide To Suspension Design For Going Fast In Comfort

 Use Motion Ratios on Light Vehicles

-- Motion ratios reduce the impact of shock friction
+- A lower motion ratio helps reduce the impact of shock friction.

-- Mounting shocks at extreme angles are not a good way to achieve motion ratios
+- Keep in mind that mounting shocks at extreme angles isn’t an effective way to achieve the desired motion ratio.

 Comment on this article or ask for more like it here.